Enterprise Rent-A-Car: Company information

-Enterprise Rent-A-Car is the largest rental car company in the United States, with more than 9,000 "home city" locations, and 419 airport locations.
+Enterprise Rent-A-Car is the largest rental car company in the United States, with more than 9,000 "home city" locations, and over 230 airport locations.

 Enterprise Rent-A-Car's primary focus is the local rental car market, specializing in car rentals to consumers who need a replacement car as the result of an accident, mechanical repair, theft, or who require a vehicle for a special occasion such as a short business or leisure trip.
-In 1995, Enterprise Rent-A-Car also began expanding its operations to include the airport market, and now serves airports in the United States, Canada, the UK, Spain, Germany, and Ireland.
+In 1995, Enterprise Rent-A-Car also began expanding its operations to include the airport market, and now serves airports in the United States, Canada, the United Kingdom, Spain, Germany, and Ireland.
 The company's initial entry into Europe came in 1994.

 Enterprise rents a wide variety of vehicles that range from economy cars to exotic vehicles.
 It also rents commercial cargo vans, pickup trucks and box trucks under the Enterprise Truck Rental brand.

 By 2005, Enterprise Rent-A-Car's customer service has been recognized seven times by J.D.
 Power and Associates as highest in customer satisfaction for rental car companies at or near airports.
 The company was named ninth on Business Week's top 25 companies customer service list in 2007.

 In 2006, Business Week listed Enterprise among the top 10 places to begin a career.
 Although the company's pay for management trainees was among the lowest on the list (at an average $34,000), "those who catch on" quickly get a chance to run a branch office with the responsibility to generate a profit.
 Certain requirements and qualifications must be met to get promoted to an assistant manager, and many of these qualifications may depend on the employees' sales and their success in the company's management training program.
 According to BusinessWeek's list of "Best Places to Launch a Career", Enterprise was in the top 15.
 Within five years, a successful manager may take positions at headquarters or become an area manager responsible for multiple branches.

 In addition to renting vehicles, Enterprise sells vehicles that are displaced from its fleet at used car dealerships nationwide as Enterprise Car Sales.